jeanoza/ft_transcendence/README.md

   - [ ] to implement swagger to make simple dto code

+  - [ ] game to manage in server (to avoid synchronization problems!!)

 - Database:

   - [ ] db table draw.io => to update with recent db